lyndon025/playtested/src/content/article/2023-10-04-massive-class-overhaul-and-more--impressions---warhammer-40k-darktide-patch-13.md

 ---
-title: "Massive class overhaul and more | Impressions - Warhammer 40K: Darktide Patch 13"
+author: lyndonguitar
+category: Review
-description: "Warhammer 40K: Darktide wasn’t universally praised at launch, mainly due to its optimization and repetitive nature.
-However, Patch #13 brings about the much-anticipated 'Class Overhaul', which brings more engaging content into the game.
-This update is a game-changer, not just for existing players but also as a first impression for newcomers."
+description: 'Warhammer 40K: Darktide wasn’t universally praised at launch, mainly due to its optimization and repetitive nature.
+However, Patch #13 brings about the much-anticipated ''Class Overhaul'', which brings more engaging content into the game.
+This update is a game-changer, not just for existing players but also as a first impression for newcomers.'
+featured: false
 pubDate: 2023-10-04
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "warhammer-40,000:-darktide"]
+tags:
-featured: false
+- taptap
+- warhammer-40,000:-darktide
-thumb: ""
+thumb: ''
+title: 'Massive class overhaul and more | Impressions - Warhammer 40K: Darktide Patch 13'
 ---

 Warhammer 40K: Darktide wasn’t universally praised at launch, mainly due to its optimization and repetitive nature.
 However, Patch #13 brings about the much-anticipated "Class Overhaul", which brings more engaging content into the game.
 This update is a game-changer, not just for existing players but also as a first impression for newcomers.